turingschool/lesson_plans/ruby_03-professional_rails_applications/self_directed_project.markdown

 ### Target Audience

-1-3 sentences describing the user that you will use.
+1-3 sentences describing what type of user your app would be applicable to.

 ### Integrations